smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 In the example above, you deployed a Chainlink Functions consumer contract and configured it to get the median bitcoin price every 60 seconds.

-**Note**: You can change the request's parameters to build a new request or update other parameters, such as the time interval or the subscription id to which your contract is linked.
+**Note**: You can change the request's parameters to build a new request or update other parameters, such as the time interval or the subscription ID to which your contract is linked.
 To do so, run the `functions-set-auto-request`:

 ```shell
 npx hardhat functions-set-auto-request --network REPLACE_NETWORK --subid REPLACE_SUBSCRIPTION_ID --interval REPLACE_INTERVAL_SECONDS --gaslimit REPLACE_GAS_LIMITS